Looking for vintage ironstone pitchers?

 Yes, really, the above two pictures are the same pitcher.
 Sorry, I didn't take them at the same angle and same light but trust me, they are!!

 It was fun spray painting!
 It felt good to take something old and make it look new again!
 And, to do it outside.

 Use good quality spray paint.
 I prefer Rustoleum.
 And, use thin, even coats.
 Do not spray thick coats because it won't dry well.
 You're better off having to spend a little extra time doing an extra coat or two.

 Look closely at the pitchers above.
 You can still see the pattern peek out.
 It took a total of 3 coats and they were perfectly covered!

 I'm not really a huge fan of fake flowers but couldn't help myself.
 I needed some daffodils and some crocuses.
 They are still a long way from blooming in my part of the world.
 Actually, I haven't even seen my crocuses peeking out of the ground yet.
 I'm totally cheating by buying some fake ones but I love the cheeriness and brightness they bring into my kitchen (and my life)!

 If you would like a more detailed post on how to spray paint something, check out my post on my DIY white vases.
-I bought six heavy water glasses at the dollar store and turned them into this:
+I bought six heavy water glasses at the dollar store and turned them into six beautiful matching vases.